jarronb/itmd-362-pp/pp-04/readme.md

 2) an explanation of three different points of guidance from your chosen guidelines (point to the specific URL where the guidance can be found) that you implemented in your sketch, written below:

-* HCI Guidline Three (URL):
-* How you implemented it in your sketch:
 * HCI Guidline One (URL): https://material.io/guidelines/usability/accessibility.html#accessibility-style
 * How you implemented it in your sketch: The areas on the My IIT login page are not designed for a touch friendly environment.
 The clickable items or the items